 Summer Scholars Program in Genome Sciences & Medicine

-CAGPM and the Duke Center for Genomic and Computational Biology (GCB) are partnering with North Carolina Central University (NCCU) to launch the Summer Scholars Program in Genome Sciences and Medicine, supported by an R25 grant from the National Human Genome Research Institute at NIH.
+CAGPM has partnered with the Duke Center for Genomic and Computational Biology and North Carolina Central University to create the Summer Scholars Program in Genome Sciences and Medicine.
 This annual 10-week program is designed for full-time first- and second-year underrepresented minority (URM) students at any college or university.

 Snyderman Scholars Applied Genomics & Precision Medicine Summer Program